 Moreover, 2019 data from CBRE|WTW reveal that advancements in technology have also encouraged this sub-sector to expand.
 Through e-commerce, the demand for last-mile deliveries, warehouse, and logistics services have grown.

-The gala dinner and awards ceremony for the 7th PropertyGuru Asia Property Awards (Malaysia) has been postponed due to the pandemic.
+The virtual gala dinner and awards ceremony for the 7th PropertyGuru Asia Property Awards (Malaysia) has been postponed due to technical difficulties.
+We will be announcing a new date soon.
 For more details, visit asiapropertyawards.com/award/asia-property-awards-malaysia.

 NRI investors fuel India’s property boom amid favourable market and regulatory landscape

 With market conditions and regulatory changes working in their favour, NRI investors are supercharging India’s real estate scene

 Archetype Group’s Jean-Francois Chevance spearheads urban innovation in Southeast Asia

 Archetype Group has overseen numerous transformative projects in Southeast Asia

 Reimagining the future: Asia’s architects turn to heritage for sustainable solutions